astropy/astropy/CONTRIBUTING.md

 **Testing**
   * Are the [testing guidelines](http://docs.astropy.org/en/latest/development/testguide.html) followed?
   * Are the inputs to the functions sufficiently tested?
-  * Are their tests for any exceptions raised?
+  * Are there tests for any exceptions raised?
   * Are there tests for the expected performance?
   * Are the sources for the tests documented?
   * Have tests that require an [optional dependancy marked](http://docs.astropy.org/en/latest/development/testguide.html#tests-requiring-optional-dependencies) as such?